Your Website is Your Best Marketing Tool

 Make sure you are mobile friendly.
 A big part of that is having a responsive website.
 When you use a responsive design there is no need to have a separate mobile app, meaning any updates you make on your content management system translate on mobile as well.
 Check your site on a smartphone and various mobile device types to be sure you are providing the best mobile experience possible.
 You can also test your site on Google to see if it meets their criteria.

-If using on-site retargeting pop-ups, you should consider creating an un-obtrusive mobile version (you can use conditional parameters that check for the user’s device type to achieve this).
+If using on-site retargeting pop-ups, you should consider creating an un-obtrusive mobile version (in some software such as ConvertFlow, you can use conditional parameters that check for the user’s device type to achieve this).
 This is important because if your CTA blocks content viewability, and especially if there is no way for your users to easily close the CTA (like a No Thanks button), this could hurt your UX and even negatively impact your search engine rankings.